Tillered Docs

 license update

 Update the agent license with a new license file.
-Required scope: urn:tillered:arctic:admin
+Required scope: urn:tillered:arctic:admin.

 arctic license update --license-file <path>